 So I believe, there can be various reasons why a client may leave negative feedback for a freelancer for his freelancing services.
 If we can identify those, it is very easy to avoid a negative review from a client on Upwork.

 The Root Cause of the Problem

-A client has registered on Upwork, has verified his profile and credit cards for a reason.
-They are looking for some services.
-All the clients won’t be sure about what it may cost and often clients provide a small budget to make sure they aren’t ripped off.
+A client has registered on Upwork, has verified his profile and added his or her credit cards on the site for a reason.
+They are looking for some freelancers who can get the job done for them.

-Looking at a random project response, it is a case where freelancer applied to the project without getting into much detail about the client requirements and client hired the freelancer assuming they understood the requirements.
+The freelancer applied to the project without getting specific detail about the client requirements.
+The client assumed the freelancer understood the requirements.

-Ask for Change
+Ask for Time

-If you don’t trust a client or they’re trying to screw you, make sure you only communicate via email so you have records and can take it to Upwork and report a client.
+If you don’t trust a client or they’re trying to screw you, make sure you only communicate via Upwork so you have records.
+In the worst possible situation, you can take it to Upwork and report a client.